March 02, 2017 | Vol. 16 | Issue 1

 By Tom Beauchamp, MCC, MGI’s Vice President of Operations

 Win the Race!
-Drive your Association or Non-Profit to
+Drive your Association or Non-Profit to Success by Visualizing with Dashboards.

 When you have important decisions to make, you need to understand your data—and data visualization is one of the best tools in your arsenal.
 Data visualization is the presentation of data in a pictorial or graphical format.
 A data dashboard is an information management tool that is used to track KPIs, metrics, and other key data points.
 Using data visualizations, data dashboards can simplify complex data sets to provide users with smaller pieces of real-time information that can be used to make data-driven decisions without getting lost or overloaded with data.